 Every language has its challenges.
 It takes time to adjust to a different system of expressing thoughts and emotions—one shaped by another culture.
 Staying motivated is essential.

-The Hungarian polyglot Kato Lomb once said that language learning success is motivation plus time, divided by inhibition.
+The Hungarian polyglot Kato Lomb once said that success in language learning is motivation plus time, divided by inhibition.
 I would replace “inhibition” with “resistance.”
 Inhibition is one kind of resistance—but frustration with how languages are taught is another, and perhaps an even bigger obstacle.

 If you’re struggling, try shifting your focus from perfection to passion.
 Start small, stay curious, and let your interest grow over time.